 Have you ever needed to call emergency services in France or in Europe?
 If you’re comfortable with it, share your experience below in the comments to help someone else.

 Note: Your calls to French emergency services will be transmitted even without a local SIM card, but if you are traveling to France or around Europe, I recommend this prepaid SIM card for worry-free connectivity.
+Make sure your phone is “unlocked” so that you can use it.
 (Read my full review here.)

 When traveling abroad, it’s a good idea to keep your eye on the news and latest events.
 Demonstrations, protests, and health advisories can all have an effect on your safety.
 If you’re visiting Paris, there are a few phone apps and websites that I recommending bookmarking to stay informed.